AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_management_web.md

 All thread members can call `leaveChatThread` to leave a thread.
 Once a member leaves a thread, this member can no longer receive the thread messages.

-In a multi-device scenario, all the other devices receive the `xxx#onMultiDeviceEvent` callback triggered by the `xxx` event.
+In a multi-device scenario, all the other devices receive the `onMultiDeviceEvent` callback triggered by the `chatThreadLeave` event.

 The following code sample shows how to leave a thread: